 Southwest Airlines’ route network covers 99 destinations in the U.S., Mexico, Central America and the Caribbean and comes with a way to use your Rapid Rewards® loyalty program points on other carriers on its More Rewards website.
 The card, with its $69 annual fee, is a good starter card for members of the airline’s Rapid Rewards loyalty program.

-New cardmembers Earn 40,000 points after you spend $1,000 on purchases in the first 3 months.
+New cardmembers Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
 Those points take you farther than the Sun Country Airlines® Visa Signature® Card, since you can redeem them for a round-trip flight between Chicago Midway and Cabo San Lucas on Mexico’s West Coast in May.

 Cardmembers earn 2 points per $1 spent on Southwest® purchases and Rapid Rewards® hotel and car rental partner purchases.
 1 point per $1 spent on all other purchases.
 The Sun Country Airlines® Visa Signature® Card offers better points for airline travel, along with gas and groceries.
 But the Southwest Rapid Rewards® Plus Credit Card has more ways to redeem points, including airfare, hotel stays, car rentals, vacation packages, cruises, gift cards, merchandise and unique experiences.